jonas-maratita/terraform-beginner-bootcamp-2023/README.md

 `terraform destroy`
 This will destroy resources.

-You can also use the auto approve flag to skip the approve prompt e.g., `terraform destroy --auto-approve`
+You can also use the auto approve flag to skip the approve prompt e.g. `terraform apply --auto-approve`

 #### Terraform Lock Files